Righteous Roots Oils and Its Benefits

 Ricinus Commmunis (Jamaican Black Castor) Oil

 Many of castor oil’s benefits come down to its chemical composition.
 It’s classified as a type of triglyceride fatty acid and is a mixture of several different fatty acids.
-The major component is ricineic acid with the remainder being comprised of oleic, linoleic, stearic & other acids.
+The major component is ricineic acid with the remainder being comprised of oleic, linoleic, stearic and other acids.

 Castor oil is known for its emollient and lubricant properties as well as film-forming capabilities.
 The chemical structure helps it act as a humectant, so that it attracts water to the hair.
 It contains antifungal, antibacterial properties that can clear up dandruff and scalp infections.
 It also contains omega-6 fatty acids to make hair shine.
 It goes to the root of the problem and improves circulation to the hair follicles.

-Oleacea (Olive) Oil.
+Oleacea (Olive) Oil

 It has omega 3 fatty acids, alpha-linoleic acid, vitamin E (an antioxidant & lipid protector with the ability to keep strands moisturized) oleic acid, palmitic acid and squareness.
 These are all emollients which are compounds that make hair soft.